George began his culinary career washing dishes in a butcher shop at fourteen years

 representative of all of his cooking experience, from whole animal butchery and charcuterie to

 vegetable preparations sourced from local farmers and small producers.
 In the spring of 2018

 he was awarded Rising Star Chef from Star Chefs magazine for his work with whole animals

 $85 per person includes gratuity.
-Flaneur Wine Pairing offered separately a la carte, by the glass and bottle.
+Flaneur Wines offered separately a la carte, by the glass and bottle.

 Tickets are non-refundable but are transferrable.